pyenv-win/pyenv-win/README.md

 ## Usage

-- Update the list of discoverable Python versions: `pyenv update`
+- Update the list of discoverable Python versions using: `pyenv update` command for pyenv-win `2.64.x` and `2.32.x` versions
 - To view a list of python versions supported by pyenv windows: `pyenv install -l`
 - To install a python version:  `pyenv install 3.5.2`
    - _Note: An install wizard may pop up for some non-silent installs.
 You'll need to click through the wizard during installation.
 There's no need to change any options in it. or you can use -q for quite installation_